Caudillo: Spanish American caudillos

 Since Spanish American independence in the early nineteenth century, the region has been noted for its number of caudillos and the duration of their rule.
 The early nineteenth century is sometimes called "The Age of Caudillos", with Juan Manuel de Rosas, dictator of Argentina, and his contemporary in Mexico, Antonio López de Santa Anna, dominating national politics.
 Weak nation-states in Spanish America fostered the continuation of caudillismo from the late nineteenth century into the twentieth century.
 The lack of government attention to the needs of the people allowed for there to be space for caudillos to fill those roles to give aid to peasants.

 The formation of Mexico's Institutional Revolutionary Party in 1929 effectively ended caudillismo.
 Men characterized as caudillos have ruled in Cuba (Gerardo Machado, Fulgencio Batista, Fidel Castro), Panama (Omar Torrijos, Manuel Noriega), the Dominican Republic (Desiderio Arias, Cipriano Bencosme), Paraguay (Alfredo Stroessner), Argentina (Juan Perón and other military strongmen), and Chile (Augusto Pinochet).
 Caudillos have been the subject of literature in Spanish America.

 Hispanic America is not unique in having strong leaders emerge during times of turmoil.
-The cause of their emergence in Spanish America is generally seen to be in the destruction of the Spanish colonial state structure after the wars of independence, and in the importance of leaders from the independence struggles for providing government in the post-independence period, when nation-states came into being.
-Historian John Lynch states that "Before 1810 the caudillo was unknown. … The caudillo entered history as a local hero whom larger events promoted to a military chieftain."
+The cause of their emergence in Spanish America is generally seen to be in the destruction of the Spanish colonial state structure after the wars of independence, and in the importance of leaders from the independence struggles for providing government in the postindependence period, when nation-states came into being.
+Historian John Lynch states, "Before 1810, the caudillo was unknown … The caudillo entered history as a local hero whom larger events promoted to a military chieftain."

-In a rural area that lacked any institutions of the state, and where the environment was one of violence and anarchy, a caudillo could impose order, often by using violence himself to achieve it.
-His local control as a strongman needed to be maintained by assuring the loyalty of his followers, so his bestowing of material rewards reinforced his own position.
+In a rural areas that lacked any institutions of the state, and where the environment was one of violence and anarchy, caudillos could impose order, often by using violence to achieve it.
+Their local control as strongmen needed to be maintained by assuring the loyalty of their followers, so bestowing of material rewards reinforced their own positions.
 Caudillos could also maintain their position by protecting the interests of regional elites.
-A local strongman who built a regional base could aspire to become a national caudillo, taking control of the state.
+Local strongman who built a regional base could aspire to become a national caudillo, taking control of the state.

-Caudillos could bestow patronage on a large retinue of clients, who in turn gave him their loyalty.
-In general, caudillos power benefited elites.
-But these strongmen were also mediators between elites and the popular classes, recruiting them into the power base, but also restraining them from achieving power themselves.
-For example, Federalist caudillos in the Argentinian provinces were able to build relationships with the rural poor; namely the gauchos and monteneros.
+Caudillos could bestow patronage on a large retinue of clients, who in turn gave them their loyalty.
+In general, caudillos power benefited elites, but these strongmen were also mediators between elites and the popular classes, recruiting them into the power base, but also restraining them from achieving power themselves.
+For example, Federalist caudillos in the Argentinian provinces were able to build relationships with the rural poor, namely the gauchos and monteneros.
 As the war of the Triple Alliance spread, ideological language shifts occurred in Buenos Aires by the ruling Unitarians, who began referring to rural caudillos as barbarians and enemies of civilization.
-Unitarians tried to criminalize the federalists, Illegitimizing their political position.
+Unitarians tried to criminalize the federalists, illegitimizing their political position.